knoup/xviii/README.md

 	 Player 1 rolls 4 and inflicts 8 DMG on Player  2's CAV.

-	 ART and MOR are able to shoot within a "cone width" of 3, meaning they can shoot not only straight forward, but also one tile to the left and one tile to the right
+	 ART and MOR are able to shoot with a "cone width" of 3, meaning they can shoot not only straight forward, but also one tile to the left and one tile to the right.

 Melee Combat Rules